-The applications sections in this book cover:
+The applications sections in this book cover the following:

-- Modelling transport of photons, electrons, protons and ions
+- Modelling transport of photons, electrons, protons, and ions

 - Modelling radiation sources for external beam radiotherapy